 In a hurry?
 We may have the deep drawn part for you!

-TMS flanged cups are deep drawn, providing you with a seamless stainless steel part that can be used for motor shrounds, enclosures, cups, lids, storage containers and more.
-The elimination of seam welds reduces the issues common with welded containers like leaks and corrosion.
+TMS flanged cups are draw-formed, providing you with a seamless stainless steel part that can be used for motor shrounds, enclosures, cups, lids, storage containers and more.
+The elimination of seam welds reduces the issues common with welded containers such as leaks and corrosion.
 TMS can customize your deep drawn cup in-house, or work with your fabricator of choice.
 Common markets for deep drawing are: food manufacturing, hospitality, architecture and automotive industries.

 Toledo Metal Spinning Company has designed and built the necessary tooling to manufacture several different sizes of metal domes offering various metal thicknesses and metal types.
 TMS utilitizes a unique one-piece flow manufacturing process to produce metal domes with very little throughput time and extremely high quality.
 This translates into quick delivery times and competitive pricing for customers.